Bergurth/aes_cmdl.py/README.md

 usage: python daes_cmdl.py input_file_name \<output_file_name> -p \<password>
 </br>
-in both cases if an output file is not specified, the program will write to standard out "stdout", and is thus conveniently piped, e.g. into anothoer program, or appended to an existing file ..
+in both cases if an output file is not specified, the program will write to standard out "stdout", and is thus conveniently piped, e.g. into another program, or appended to an existing file ..